Lesson #02: Multi-signature Transactions

 npm run dev

 Visit http://localhost:3000 to view your application.
-CTRL+C to stop the application.
+Press CTRL+C to stop the server.

-You should see a connect wallet component, which will allow you to connect to the wallet.
+You should see a “Connect Wallet” component.
 Try connecting to your wallet.

-In this section, we will create a minting script that will mint a token using a multi-signature transaction.
+In this section, you’ll create a minting script to mint a token using a multi-signature transaction.

 const provider = new BlockfrostProvider("YOUR_KEY_HERE");